breun/index_drives/README.md

   - `Macintosh HD`
   - `Time Machine`
   - `com.apple.TimeMachine.localsnapshots`
 - You can specify where you want the index files to be stored on the line starting with `OUTPUT_DIR=`.
 By default these files are stored in a folder called `External Drive indices` in your home directory.
+The output directory will automatically be created if it doesn't exist yet.

 ## Index